Kbehra/ImAxes/README.md

 Check the [video](https://www.youtube.com/watch?v=hxqJJ934Reg) to learn the interactions.

+### Using the "RadialMenu"

+To use the radialMenu , you must be in the "OculusRiftSAndRadialMenu" scene.
+The menu appears when you press the "trigger" on the left controler.

+* Hold, one axe and select "the mean icon" on the radial menu to compute the mean of your values.
+* Hold, one axe and select "the std icon (i.e. sigma icon)" on the radial menu to compute the standard deviation of your values.
+* Hold, one axe and select "the histogram icon on the radial menu to compute quartiles of your values.
+Results must appear on the radial menu.
+* You can take a shot of your visualization, by selecting the camera icon on the radial menu.
+Press the trigger on the right controler to take the shot.

+You can resize your axes by selected there on the left hand and press both triggers.

+Check the [video](https://www.youtube.com/watch?v=m9fvWrJjaMU&feature=youtu.be) to see results

 ### Changing the visualisation styles
 Press the *Menu* button on the HTC vive controller (or you Mixed-realiy device) and you will see this menu popup.